vanTeeffelenLab/ExTrack/README.md

 all_tracks: dict describing the tracks with track length as keys (number of time positions, e.g. '23') of 3D arrays: dim 0 = track, dim 1 = time position, dim 2 = x, y position.

-# Tutorial

-Test codes can be found at these location:
-- tests/test_extrack.py
-- or tests/tutorial_extrack.ipynb
-These contain the most important modules in a comprehensive framework.
-The .ipynb file is more didactic.
-One has to install jupyter to use it: `pip install jupyter`.

-**Document here how to open a Jupyter notebook**

 # Installation from this Gitlab repository

 ## From Unix/Mac: